libretro/libretro-cap32/readme.md

 If enabled a RUN the first bas/bin found in DSK

-## Knows Bugs
+## Known Bugs

-- Everything not working well.
+- Sometime tricky to use (Keyboard usage for instance).